Kudo510/cnos/readme_2.md

         }
 # Create templates from train_pbr (BlenderProc) or from test (real images)
-    In cnos_analysis_4.ipynb - output folder will be in foundpose_analysis folder fro real images- use lower templates since we have less images - just 162 are enough I believe
+    In cnos_analysis_4.ipynb - output folder will be in foundpose_analysis folder for real images- use lower templates since we have less images - just 162 are enough I believe

 # Create templates from CAD models
+    For arbitarary cad models
+        python -m src.scripts.render_template_with_pyrender_custom level=2
     python -m src.scripts.render_template_with_pyrender level=1 # 0 is for 42 templates, 3 for 2562 templates
     Templates will be save in the folder templates_pyrender 10* that [50:450, 150:500, :3] for templates will return better zoomed-in templates - Do that